aeonSolutions/PCB-Prototyping-Catalogue/README.md

 ### The most recent updates
  (April update)

- - There's a new excel spreadsheet on the Utilities section for easy calc. of R1 & R2 on the [MP8765](https://s.click.aliexpress.com/e/_DnLu9VT) IC
+ - There's a new excel spreadsheet on the Utilities section for easy calc. of R1 & R2 on the Step Down DC DC [MP8765](https://s.click.aliexpress.com/e/_DnLu9VT) IC

   **Construction section:**